robbinwilson24/React.js-ReactRouter-Clothing-Brand-Website/README.md

 ## Description: <a name="program-description"/>

-This is an attractively styled website that I have built for a fictitious clothing brand.
+This is a website that I have built for a fictitious clothing brand.
 This website was created with React.js and CSS and makes use of React Router.

 The website is designed to showcase the brand's products and provide users with a seamless browsing experience.

+I created this site to demonstrate my abilities in using React.js and to show that I am able to build a complete and functional site that is reactive and attractively styled.